 Infographic: Benefits Of Triethanolamine You Should Know About

 Triethanolamine is an inactive ingredient commonly used as an emulsifier and thickening agent in cosmetic formulations.
-While the ingredient may not have skin benefits, it can improve the efficiency of your cosmetic products drastically.
+While the ingredient may not have skin benefits, it can improve the efficiency of your cosmetic and personal care products drastically.
 Check out the infographic below to learn more in detail about the amazing benefits of triethanolamine.